 These two section scores are added together to get your total SAT score, which will be in the range of 400 to 1600.

-A Closer Look: SAT Evidence-Based Reading and Writing Section
+A Closer Look at What is on the SAT: SAT Evidence-Based Reading and Writing Section

 The Verbal section of the SAT is 96 questions, separated into two individual tests: Reading Test, then the Writing and Language Test.